cartersocha/derek-vibe/SPEC.md

 - Unsaved session note drafts persist locally across navigation and are cleared after a successful submission to prevent data loss
 - Session notes support inline `@Character` mentions that hyperlink to character sheets; the mention menu appears at the caret, filters matches by name, and offers inline character creation when no match exists (automatically linking the newly created character to the session)
 - Mentioned characters are auto-selected for the session’s attendee list to keep relationships in sync
+- Session names are normalized to title case when saved so campaign and dashboard views stay consistent even if inputs vary

 #### Sessions Index